bphall/tanzania_water_study/README.md

 ## EDA <a name='eda'></a>
 ### ![source](water_source.png)
-The above graphic shows communal standpipes (red) vs. other standpipes types around Tanzania.
+The above graphic shows hand pumps, cattle troughs, and other pump varieties (red) vs. other communal standpipes types around Tanzania.
 ### ![target](functioning.png)
 The above graphic shows the target variable (non-functional) in red around Tanzania.